The Best Crypto Exchanges

 - Does the exchange support your target cryptocurrency?

 - Do the transaction fees seem reasonable?
 Do deposits and withdrawals incur fees as well?
 If you can’t decide between two excellent exchanges, choose the one that’s cheaper to use.
+Definitely take note of potential deposit fees and withdrawal fees.

 - Does the exchange comply with AML and KYC regulations?
 Do you need to provide a government-issued ID for account verification?
 If you have a problem with disclosing your personal data, opt for a peer to peer exchange.